thenadz/document-gallery/README.txt

 == Screenshots ==

+1. This is an example of "fancy" thumbnails.
+The images are a copy of the front page for each document.
-1. This is an example of multiple Document Galleries on a single page (using the `ids` attribute).
+2. This is an example of multiple Document Galleries on a single page (using the `ids` attribute).
 It also shows how images will appear in a Document Gallery.
 Note that the description field supports HTML markup, so the possibilities are endless!
-2. This is how the Document Gallery looks with `descriptions=true`.
-The descriptions are auto-populated using the description field from when you upload the document.
 3. This is how the Document Gallery looks with `descriptions=false` (default).
 Note that the display inherits styling from your active theme.